 Are you terrified of opening your mailbox because of the fear that the Internal Revenue Service has sent you another letter?
-A tax debt, a wage garnishment, a levy, an impending audit, penalties, and interests; all these things cause shivers.
+A tax debt, a wage garnishment, a tax levy, an impending audit, penalties, and interests; all these things cause shivers.
 Your first reaction would be panic; not entirely your fault as we are all human.
 Should you call the IRS to try to negotiate your tax resolution?
-In this article, we shall discuss the options available to you and the advantages that you gain when you involve True Resolve Tax as your tax resolution partner.
+In this article, we shall discuss the tax resolution options available to you and the advantages that you gain when you involve True Resolve Tax as your tax resolution partner.

 Federal and state liens, tax levies, tax penalties, and tax debts are common problems that millions of taxpayers face every day.
-Tax resolution includes all efforts involved in the solution of tax problems.
+Tax resolution includes all efforts involved in the solution to tax problems.
 There are many avenues available in tax resolution.
 IRS installment agreements, the Offer in Compromise, Innocent Spouse Relief, and Penalty Abatement are some of the tax resolution options available to all taxpayers.
 At True Resolve Tax, we are not new, and in our years of service, we have guided countless clients to complete tax resolution.

 1. The IRS Installment Agreements

 The IRS installment agreement is a payment plan that enables taxpayers to clear their outstanding tax liabilities through a series of monthly installments.
 Each installment agreement is unique and governed with special terms and conditions.
 There are four installment agreements offered by the IRS.
 Below is a short description of each.